Drafted: ROUND: 1 - Pick Number: 7 (NYG)

 - Awareness is above-average for his limited experience.
 Sells trap block and can turn to seal.
-Fluid getting to and adjust at the second level.
+Fluid gets to and adjusts at the second level

-- Foot speed and quickness are very good, but not elite.
+- Foot speed and quickness are good, but not elite.

-- Big athlete with good bulk and a filled-out frame.
-Stays balanced and doesn't overextend in pass protection.
+- Stays balanced and doesn't overextend in pass protection.
 Stays disciplined with good bend and leverage.

-- Best on the left, where he could become a dominating pro
+- Best on the left, where he could become a dominating even elite pro

 - Needs to work on his technique in pass protection, using more consistent leverage and continuing to move his feet.